What is Vyxeos liposomal?

-Keep using birth control for at least 6 months after your last dose of Vyxeos.
+Keep using birth control for at least 6 months after your last dose.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using this medicine.

-Before each treatment, you will need blood tests to make sure you do not have conditions that would prevent you from safely receiving Vyxeos.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Vyxeos.

-Vyxeos is usually given every other day for up to 3 infusions a 5-day treatment cycle.
-If you need additional treatment cycles, you will need to wait 2 to 8 weeks before you receive the medicine again.
+Vyxeos is usually given every other day for up to 3 infusions in a 5-day treatment cycle.
+If you need additional treatment cycles, you will need to wait 5 to 8 weeks before you receive the medicine again.